Free Tools for Bloggers

 If you blog about a specific niche (e.g. money) then Instagram is great for engaging people of the same interests.
 Like Twitter, if you’re new to blogging i’d highly recommend opening an Instagram account dedicated to your blog!
 Hashtags are an important promotional tool on Instagram so make sure to include lots of related hashtags in your posts.
 TagBlender is good for copy and pasting a large amount of #’s.
 Another great (and free) tool that I use on my Instagram is Linktr.ee, link tree lets you have a single link in your bio that links to multiple blog posts, sign up pages and affiliate links.

-Hootsuite is a social media management platform.
+Hootsuite is a automatic social media management platform.
 It lets you queue social media posts in advance (perfect for busy bloggers).
 It currently allows you to queue 30 posts (on the free account) to Facebook, Twitter and Instagram.
+This is great for when you’re heading off on holiday and you want to keep your blog promotion going while you’re away!

 The Crowdfire app lets you track your Twitter and Instagram stats; displaying your followers, unfollowers, inactive users, admirers and more in one shot.